 Thermal imaging is an easy-to-use tool to find and check pipes and tubes for leaks, even when the water pipes are laid in the floor or under plaster.
 The heat of the pipes radiates through the surface and the pattern can be easily detected with a thermal imaging camera.

-Thermal imaging technology is also used for quality assurance and the inspection of new buildings.
+Thermal imaging technology is also used for quality assurance and the inspection of new buildings and homes.

 During construction-drying, thermal images make it possible to determine the progress of the drying procedures so that necessary measures can be taken to speed up the drying process.